 There is no one way to download Tesseract.
 You may find that what works for your computer may not work for the person sitting next to you.
 Don't worry about that.
 If you're having difficulties downloading Tesseract, email the Scholarly Commons, or come in during our hours and we can help you figure out which way will work for you.

 You will need to make sure that you download both parts of Tesseract: the engine and the training data for a language.
 How you will do this will differ based on your OS system as well as what package manager you may be using.
-For example, you can download both Tesseract and all of the languages it naturally offers together at once using Homebrew with the command brew install tesseract --all-languages.
+For example, you can download both Tesseract and all of the languages it naturally offers together at once using Homebrew on Mac with the command brew install tesseract-lang.
 If you don't want to take up the space on your computer, you can also choose individual languages and install them manually.
 Other package managers and OS systems may have similar options.

 To see all of Tesseract's language options, and to download training data for individual languages, go to the tessdata GitHub page.